ashi114/SMIT-Web-batch-19/readme.txt

 --- Assingment 3 of CSS - Making a Sticky Nav Bar for javed Nihari website
 --- using Animation in CSS to create effects
 --- using Media Queries for creating responsive webpages
+--- using Flex to make responsives
+--- understanding grid in CSS